mattfeltonma/azure-managed-identity-micro-hack/README.md

     **az account set --subscription subscription_name**

 3. There are some variables that will be used throughout the micro-hack.
 Create a variable for your resource group name.
-Enter the name of the resource group you created in the placeholder of my-resource-group.
+Enter the name of the resource group you created in the placeholder of myresourcegroupname.

-    **RESOURCE_GROUP_NAME=my-resource-group-name**
+    **RESOURCE_GROUP_NAME=myresourcegroupname**

 4. Create the user-assigned managed identity and name it demo-umi.